-This guide has been produced by systems@work as a product independent reference guide to assist organisations wishing to improve and streamline to management of employee expenses.
+This guide has been produced by systems@work as a product independent reference guide to assist organisations wishing to improve and streamline the management of employee expenses.

-The guide covers the key factors that organisations should consider when choosing an Expense Management Solution and provides details on best practices for managing employee expenses.
+The guide covers the key factors that organisations should consider when choosing an Expense Management Solution and provides details on best practices for managing employee expenses via Expense Management Software.

 1. Why Change Current Processes?

 Before you begin the process of changing your current expense management processes, the most important question that must be asked is “Why?”.

 Typically, organisations we deal with choose to change their processes and implement an automated Expense Management System for 1 of 4 reasons: